dcsync/pycobalt/README.md

 See
 [examples/sharpgen.py](https://github.com/dcsync/pycobalt/tree/master/examples/sharpgen.py)
-for console commands and beacon aliases to go with each compile/execute function.
+for example Script Console commands and Beacon Console aliases to go with each compile/execute function (including a full version of `sharpgen-exec`).

+This module is also pretty useful on its own, independent of Cobalt Strike.

 ### Build Cache